Neighbours St. John’s Phone App Update

 MMaP Community Events

 MMaP is committed to public humanities programming.
 Partnering with local organizations, we present a wide range of workshops and talks for the St. John’s community.
 These have included a lecture on Indian film music by Dr. Jayson Beaster-Jones, a Hindustani vocal workshop by Dr. Matthew Rahaim, and a lecture-demonstration on the musics of Malawi and Ghana by Dr. Steven Friedson.
-To find out more about MMaP’s events, follow us on Facebook or Twitter, or join our email list.
+To find out more about MMaP’s events, follow us on Facebook, Instagram, Blue Sky, or Mastodon, or join our email list.

 MMaP Presents Launch Event

 The Forgotten Songs of the Newfoundland Outports

 On November 30, 2016, MMaP presented a launch event for a book titled The Forgotten Songs of the Newfoundland Outports: As Taken from Kenneth Peacock’s Newfoundland Field Collection, 1951–1961, by Anna Kearney Guigné (Canadian Museum of History and University of Ottawa Press 2016).
 The book provides a fascinating glimpse into the musical heritage of Newfoundland.
 The launch event featured talks and performances by a wide range of scholars and musicians.
 A video of the event can be found on MMaP’s YouTube channel.

 MMaP Presents Film Screening